arduino/library-registry/FAQ.md

 If you wish to change the name it will need to be done manually by request:

 1. Change the `name` value in your [library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format) and update the `version`.
-1. Create a release or tag that matches the updated `version` value in library.properties.
+1. Create a release or tag.
-1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and the URL of your library's repository.
+1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and stating the URL of your library's repository.

-### How can I delete a library?
+### How can I remove a library I installed via Library Manager?

-Open your sketchbook's `libraries` folder with your OS file explorer (Windows: Explorer, Mac: Finder, Linux: Nautilus, kfiles...) and delete the folder containing your library.
+Open your sketchbook's `libraries` folder with your operating system's file explorer (Windows: Explorer, Mac: Finder, Linux: Nautilus, kfiles...) and delete the folder containing the library.

 ##### Rationale

 No, we don't have a delete button.
 Libraries managed by the Library Manager are mixed with those you've manually installed, maybe libraries you've written: making a mistake and deleting the wrong library is too easy.
-That's why trash bins exist.
-Since the IDE has no knowledge of your trash bin, we didn't implement a "delete" button.
+That's why Trash bins exist.
+Since the IDE has no knowledge of your Trash bin, we didn't implement a "delete" button.

 ## Limitations

-### Is my Git repo OK?
+### Is my Git repository OK?

 Your repo is OK if it meets all [the requirements listed here](#submission-requirements).